top of page

 Even If It’s All in My Head—It’s Working

-One of the most important things I’ve learned in both coaching and personal healing work is this: If something helps you feel better, more connected, more present—it’s working.
+One of the most important things I’ve learned in coaching and personal healing work:

-Even if it's just placebo.
+Even if it’s placebo.
 Even if the science is still catching up.
 Even if your family thinks you’ve lost your mind.

 Want to Try Grounding?